jakebalek25/jakebalek25.github.io/_posts/2024-05-24-ronald-acuña-struggles.md

   <p style="text-align:center;">Illustration courtesy of MLB Network from Statcast.</p>
 </div>

-The graphic above depicts Acuña swinging and missing at fastballs nearly two times more often than he did last year.
-When Acuña misses a fastball, he is then falling behind in the count as he has missed the best pitch to hit.
-This forces him to hit offspeed when behind in the count.
-Hitters tend to struggle more often deeper in counts when pitchers break out their best offspeed pitches.
-He has been guessing on which pitch may be coming and is off on timing because he cannot properly adjust to offspeed.
-By being on time for the fastball, it is much easier for the hitter to adjust when thrown an offspeed pitch.
+The graphic above depicts Acuña swinging and missing fastballs nearly two times more often than he did last year.
+When Acuña misses a fastball, he then falls behind in the count forcing him to hit off-speed.
+Hitters tend to struggle more often deeper in counts when pitchers break out their best off-speed pitches.
+In his situation, he has been guessing on which pitch may be coming and is off on the timing.
+By being on time for the fastball, it is much easier for the hitter to adjust when thrown an off-speed pitch.

 <div style="text-align:center;">